heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

 ## Next time

-Training the extrapolation network, creating a trainable dataset from the Balåliden images, and maybe using some subset of the MIT [Places dataset](http://places2.csail.mit.edu/) to expand the image corpus.
+Training the (Wang 2019) network, creating a trainable dataset from the Balåliden images, and maybe using some subset of the MIT [Places dataset](http://places2.csail.mit.edu/) to expand the image corpus.